 The loss of a loved one can feel like one of the darkest seasons of life.
 After the death of his wife, beloved Christian author C.S.
 Lewis wrote, “The death of a beloved is an amputation.”
 In times when grief grips your soul, hope in Christ becomes a crucial anchor.

-In the family movie “Summer Snow,” three kids and their father learn to lean on this eternal hope after the death of their mother.
 But even with the hope of eternity in your mind’s eye, grief is a process.
 Rather than dismiss the stages of grief as mere psychology, understanding them in light of scripture may be key to navigating your grief (or a loved one’s).

 The 5 Stages of Grief